MICA-MNI/BrainSpace/docs/pages/matlab_doc/visualization/gradient_in_euclidean.rst

 surface.

 BrainSpace only provides basic figure building functionality.
-For more information on how to use Matlab to create publication-ready figures we recommend delving into `graphics object properties
+For more information on how to use MATLAB to create publication-ready figures we recommend delving into `graphics object properties
 <https://www.mathworks.com/help/matlab/graphics-object-properties.html>`_ (e.g.
 `figure